cheald/srp-bill-calculator/README.md

 # SRP Bill calculator

-This is a tool to estimate what your SRP power costs would be on each of their different plans.
-I wrote it to determine which of SRP's plans would be most beneficial for my home.
+This is a tool to estimate what your SRP power costs would be on an hour-by-hour basis, for each of SRP's different plans.
+I wrote it to determine which of SRP's plans would be least expensive for my family.

 To use it: